imlixinyang/FlashWorld/README.md

 - `--spz`: Export results in SPZ format
 - `--ply`: Export results in PLY format
 - `--video_fps`: Video frame rate (default: 15)
+- some flags are shared with the Local Web Interface

 **Note**: The CLI interface provides better rendering results compared to the web interface, as it uses uncompressed Gaussian Parameters.
 Use the CLI for comparison if you want to use FlashWorld as your baseline.